pomsky-lang/pomsky/book/src/introduction.md

 </div>

 Rulex is a language that compiles to regular expressions.
-It is currently in an alpha stage and will likely change substantially in the next few releases.
+It is currently in an alpha stage and will likely change in the next few releases.

 ## Usage